EssenceStar/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script that identifies the effective name of the user
+ A script that lists all groups a user is part of